skycream/blog/docs/tutorial/vue-charts.md

 <<< @/vue-demo/src/components/vue-charts-bar.vue{6-17,26-39}

-To have multiple charts, bar charts in this case, add a `canvas`.
+To add many charts, bar charts in this case, add a `canvas`.

 ### Doughnut